Recognising Symptoms Of Uterine Cancer In Postmenopausal Women

 • Taking progesterone alongside estrogen, especially for those undergoing hormone replacement therapy.

-Uterine Cancer Treatment at Punarjan Ayurveda
+Uterine Cancer Treatment At Punarjan Ayurveda

 At Punarjan Ayurveda, we understand the distinct path each woman experiences with uterine cancer.
 That’s why we offer a personalised, holistic approach that combines time-honoured Ayurvedic wisdom with promising natural remedies.
 While conventional medicine remains the cornerstone of any treatment plan, exploring complementary approaches like ours can empower you to feel more in control of your well-being.
 Our approaches to uterine cancer are as follows: